Information Processing by Neuron Populations in the Central Nervous System: A Theory of the Mathematical Structure of Data and Operations: Mathematical abstraction of neuron populations

-To the best of the author's knowledge, there is no explicit formula for an optimal $W$ in the conical case, but as we shall see in \sectref{sect:population-as-operator}, there is a generalization of \eqref{eq:description-of-rejection} to convex cones.
+Unlike the unconstrained pseudoinverse formula above, there is no analogous general closed-form expression for an optimal $W$ in the conical case; it is an NNLS problem.
+As we shall see in \sectref{sect:population-as-operator}, there is a generalization of \eqref{eq:description-of-rejection} to convex cones.